 Stop Taking Certain Medications

 If you take aspirin, ask your doctor if you should keep taking it.
 Aspirin and medications that contain aspirin can cause bleeding.
-For more information, read the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
+For more information, read the resource Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E.

 Stop Taking Herbal Remedies and Other Dietary Supplements